hcarnes/hcarnes.github.io/_posts/2019-3-18-NYC-Geoclient-API .markdown

 ## What is a rake task?

 Rake tasks allow you to automate processes.
 In this case, we're automating the process of geocoding establishments and saving them to the database.
 Once they are saved to the database, we can use them on the frontend to determine which restaurants are closest to the user.
-The rake task was generated with `rails g establishments`.
-This file generated is called `establishments.rake`.
-The task includes a description and name.
-Below shows the "bare bones" of a rake task:
+The rake task was generated with `rails g task establishments`.
+This generates a file called `establishments.rake`.
+Below, you can see the "bare bones" of a rake task:

 ```ruby
 require "nyc_geo_client"